Skip to main content

 There are four cranial nerve nuclei involved in facial nerve functions.
 They are the motor nucleus of VII, the nucleus of the solitary tract, the superior salivatory nucleus and the spinal nucleus of V.

 Motor nucleus of VII - special visceral efferent motor fibres from the motor nucleus of VII leave the brainstem and travel through the internal acoustic meatus to the bony facial canal to supply facial muscles.
-In Ramsay Hunt syndrome, these fibres are affected as they pass through the geniculate ganglion, impairing motor supply of the facial nerve.

 Nucleus of the solitary tract - the solitary tract receives special visceral afferent taste fibres from the anterior two thirds of the tongue.
 These fibres travel with the chorda tympani.
 The cell bodies of these special visceral afferent fibres are in the geniculate ganglion which is the site of virus reactivation when vesicles erupt on the tongue.
-The fibres reach the brainstem via the nervus intermedius and can be affected by local inflammation as they pass through the geniculate ganglion.

-Superior salivatory nucleus - special visceral efferent parasympathetic fibres to the lacrimal and salivary glands come from the superior salivatory nucleus, travel in the nervus intermedius and branch at the geniculate ganglion into the greater petrosal and chorda tympani nerves.
 Decreased lacrimation may result from involvement of these fibres as they branch at the level of the geniculate ganglion.
 Special visceral efferent sympathetic fibres originate from the carotid plexus on the internal carotid artery and join the greater petrosal nerve as they pass through the foramen lacerum.
 The sympathetic fibres supply the same areas as the parasympathetic fibres.

 Spinal nucleus of V - this receives general somatic afferent fibres from the geniculate zone of the ear via the chorda tympani.
 Cell bodies of these neurons lie in the geniculate ganglia and are the site of viral reactivation in classic Ramsay Hunt syndrome, causing vesicular eruptions in geniculate zones.

-• Facial nerve involvement occurs in only 1% of patients, and predominantly affects women in their fifth and sixth decades5.
+• Facial nerve involvement occurs in only 1% of patients, and predominantly affects women in their fifth and sixth decades.5

 People who are immunocompromised are much more susceptible to shingles in all forms.
 It tends to be more severe and may present at a comparatively young age.
 If shingles affects more than one dermatome, immunocompromise such as HIV should be suspected.